Variable Machine VV-54AR Mugen Calibur +PA-36HD-R2 Nove Laser

 The head is attached on a very small ball joint, and both the head and ball joint are painted.
 What I think happened is that the paint on both bonded in the factory, and it twisted the ball right off the neck.
 What I decided to do was take one of the small Revoltech joint and drill holes in the neck and head.
 Due to the small size of the head, I had to trim down the length of the joint, but once I got it all set I think it looks better than before.

 So from this point forward, the toy features a modified Revoltech joint instead of the factory neck joint.
+Aside from the whole broken neck thing, the toy is kind of cool.

 The first thing to keep in mind is that this toy was made for posing.
 It's got some really great joints that allow you to get some really dynamic poses.